DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ## Who we spoke to

-We spoke to 6 x school users responsible for coordinating initial teacher training (ITT) within their school or trust.
+We spoke to six school users responsible for coordinating initial teacher training (ITT) within their school or trust.

-Including:
+The research participants included:

-- 4 x multi-academy trusts (MATs) and 2 x single academy trusts
+- 4 multi-academy trusts (MATs) and two single-academy trusts
-- 2 x rural, 2 x urban and 2 x mixed rural and urban settings (within a MAT) spread across different parts of England
+- 2 rural, two urban and two mixed rural and urban settings (within a MAT) spread across different parts of England
-- Mix of primary and secondary schools
+- a mix of primary and secondary schools
-- Mix of religious and non-religious schools
+- a mix of religious and non-religious schools

 ## Goals of the research